abbr/NodeSSPI/README.md

 ### Outputs
   * Upon successful authentication, authenticated user name is populated into field `req.connection.user`
-    *   If option `retrieveGroups` is true, group names are populated into field `req.connection.userGroups` as an array.
+    *   If option `retrieveGroups` is *true*, group names are populated into field `req.connection.userGroups` as an array.
   * Otherwise
-    *   If option `authoritative` is set to ture, then the request will be blocked.
+    *   If option `authoritative` is set to *ture*, then the request will be blocked.
 The reason of blocking (i.e. error message) is written to response body.
 Some response headers such as *WWW-Authenticate* may get filled out, and one of following HTTP response codes will be populated to field `res.statusCode`:
       *   403 if max login attempts are reached
       *   401 for all in-progress authentications, including protocols that require multiple round trips or if max login attempts has not been reached.
       *   500 when NodeSSPI encountered unknown exceptions.
-    *  If option `authoritative` is not set to true, then response headers and `res.statusCode` will still be populated as described above, but NodeSSPI will not block the request, i.e. it will not call `res.end()`.
+    *  If option `authoritative` is not set to *true*, then response headers and `res.statusCode` will still be populated as described above, but NodeSSPI will not block the request, i.e. it will not call `res.end()`.
 Also, error message will be returned from calling `nodeSSPIObj.authenticate(req, res);` rather than sending to response.
 This allows the caller and downstream middleware to make decision.

 ## Platforms
 NodeSSPI has been tested working on these Windows platforms: